People

 View Jenna’s CV

-Chloe Richard is in her second year of the doctoral program in the Clinical Psychology Program.
+Chloe Richard is in her third year of the doctoral program in the Clinical Psychology Program.
 Chloe received her B.S. in Psychology and B.S. in Applied Statistics from Rochester Institute of Technology (RIT).
 After which, she received her M.S. in Counseling Psychology from Northeastern University.
 Chloe’s research interests include understanding interpersonal influences, including peer and family influences, on psychological well-being.
 She is particularly interested in researching the impact of peer relationships on development of depression and suicidal thoughts and behaviors in adolescence across multiple contexts (e.g., in-person, virtual), and potential areas to target for prevention of these difficulties.

 Email: cr237@buffalo.edu

-View Chloe’s CV
+View Rachel’s CV

 :View Jenna’s CV